harshw2284/Terraform-Journey/Day-01.md

 | **Language Used** | HashiCorp Configuration Language (HCL) | YAML or JSON | YAML (Playbooks) | General-purpose programming languages (TypeScript, Python, Go, etc.) |
 | **State Tracking** | Managed via state files (`terraform.tfstate`) | Managed automatically by AWS backend | Stateless (Discovers live state dynamically) | Managed via Pulumi Service or backend state file |

-4. What does it mean that Terraform is "declarative" and "cloud-agnostic"?
+**4. What does it mean that Terraform is "declarative" and "cloud-agnostic" ?**

 Terraform is declarative because you write code describing the final infrastructure you want, and it figures out the steps to build it.
 It is cloud-agnostic because it uses one workflow and language (HCL) to manage resources across different cloud companies like AWS, Azure, and Google Cloud.